We are predicting Black Friday and the following Cyber Monday will be huge. Your marketing for Black Friday is going to be super important.

 Many global retailers, such as Amazon, are starting this year’s sale extra early.
-Some suspect deals and promotions may begin from the end of October and run the entire month of November.
+Some suspect deals and promotions may begin from the end of October and run the entire November.

-With all the events of 2020, it seems there is additional anticipation for the festive period and as a result, retailers are looking to make the most of demand in November.
+With all the events of 2021, there is additional anticipation for the festive period and as a result, retailers are looking to make the most of demand in November.

-Black Friday is a seasonal sale which first began in America and is strongly linked to their national holiday of Thanksgiving.
+Black Friday is a seasonal sale that first began in America and is strongly linked to their national holiday of Thanksgiving.

 The Friday following Thanksgiving has been the busiest shopping day in America since 2005.
-More recently this has been referred to as Black Friday.
-Many believe the name Black Friday was derived from the fact that many retail businesses are believed to make a profit from this point onwards during the year.
+More recently, this has been referred to as Black Friday.
+Many believe the name Black Friday is derived from the fact many retail businesses make a profit from this point onwards during the year.
 In essence, Black Friday is the break event point for the year after which profit is made.

-Black Friday refers to the accounting practice of a minus bank balance being noted in red with positive balances being recorded in black.
+Black Friday refers to the accounting practise where a minus bank balance is noted in red with positive balances recorded in black.

-Black Friday has become an international discount shopping day because it offers many benefits to retailers and businesses.
-With clever social media, you can make this discount day work for you too.
+Black Friday has become an international shopping day because it offers many benefits to retailers and businesses.
+With clever social media, you can make Black Friday work for you.